goru001/nlp-for-punjabi/README.md

 Perplexity of Language Model: ~13 (on 20% validation set)

-Kappa Score of classification model: ~49
+Kappa Score of classification model: ~60

+Accuracy of classification model: 89%

-    Note: Accuracy would have been a wrong metric with the above dataset, as it was highly unbalanced, with
+    Note: Accuracy would be a wrong metric with the above dataset, as it was highly unbalanced, with

     114 Positive Examples
     670 Negative Examples

-    Hence, I calculated Kappa Score (~49).
+    Hence, It would be better to look at Kappa Score (~60).

 ## Pretrained Language Model